 Finally, the gateway transmits the compressed acknowledgement packet, which contains an acknowledgement for all messages in the previous frame.
 In LoRaWAN, the acknowledgements that do happen are always one to one, and when you add the LoRa preamble to those messages, they are a huge bandwidth hog.
 By compressing ACKs into one message, we save significant time on air over LoRaWAN.

-There is additional information that nodes need to transact with the network, and this information is contained in the info block message, which is transmitted by the gateway every 8 frames.
-This contains information about regulatory power limits, transmit power of the gateway, which is important for nodes as they calculate their power and spreading factor for each transmission.
+There is additional information that nodes need to transact with the network, which is contained in the info block message and transmitted by the gateway every eight frames.
+Information about regulatory power limits and transmit power of the gateway is important for nodes as they calculate their power and spreading factor for each transmission.
 If a network needs to trade reliability for capacity, the info block can also tell nodes to apply additional signal margin to their adaptive power and data rate calculation.
 The software version of the gateway is also transmitted, to prevent a mismatch in capabilities between the end node and the gateway.
-The info block message can also turn on or off the listen before talk mode in the nodes, which is only required for operation in Europe and Japan.
+The info block message can also turn on or off the listen-before-talk mode in the nodes, which is only required for operation in Europe and Japan.
 Also, the info block tells the nodes whether or not it is connected to the network management cloud, and thus whether the PKI server can be used for the public key source, and whether the node needs to register before joining the network.
 This allows some networks to operate completely disconnected from the internet.

-Okay, so let’s say that a node decides it wants to transmit an uplink payload to the gateway.
-Of course, since this is a low power network, it has been completely asleep and idle for some long length of time.
+Let’s say a node wants to transmit an uplink payload to the gateway.
+Since this is a low power network, it has been completely asleep and idle for some length of time.
 It will wake up and tune its receiver to the frequency where it last heard the gateway.
 It assumes some worst case crystal offset, and thus starts listening some milliseconds prior to the beginning of the gateway frame header preamble.

 It then should detect and process the frame header message.
 It learns when the uplink window starts, and what frequencies are available.

-Then it sleeps for the rest of the downlink period, unless it is a “downlink always on” node, which we will explain in a moment.
+Then it sleeps for the rest of the downlink period, unless it is a “downlink always on” node, which I will explain in a moment.